There is freedom that comes with awareness.

 What is Awareness

-Awareness is when we realize what we are doing.
+Awareness is when we awake to the realization of our thoughts and actions.
 We observe ourselves, noticing our reactions, actions, and choices as if we were detached viewers.
 I like to say we become the watcher.
 Awareness is the first step to change because we can’t change unless we are aware we need to.
 This is why awareness is the first step of wellness.
-We become consciously aware that our decision-making is contributing to our wellness or making us unwell.
+We become consciously aware that our decision-making contributes to our wellness or makes us unwell.